Interest Groups, Caucuses and Sections

 The Sports Communication Interest Group facilitates discussion of topic and in fields related to interaction of communication and sport.
 The interest group seeks to promote the importance of sport in society, highlighting its place in communication pedagogy and scholarship.

-Secretary: Linsay Cramer, Coastal Carolina University
+Chair: Linsay Cramer, Coastal Carolina University

 States Advisory Council